Raising Money for

 It’s a complicated neurological disease, with head pain and other symptoms, like nausea, vomiting, dizziness, sensitivity to touch, sound, light, and odors.
 Abdominal pain and mood changes can occur, too.
 While kids generally have fewer and shorter migraine attacks than adult sufferers, childhood migraine can be just as disabling, and it can seriously affect the child’s quality of life.
 Consult a doctor if your child suffers from frequent or disabling headaches or migraine symptoms.

 Unfortunately, migraine is very common in children.
 It’s been reported in kids as young as 18 months old.
-About 10% of school-age children suffer from migraine.
+About 10% of school-age children suffer from migraine, and up to 28% of adolescents between 15-19 years are affected by it.
 Half of all migraine sufferers have their first attack before the age of 12.
 Before puberty, boys suffer from migraine more often than girls.
 As adolescence approaches, the incidence increases more rapidly in girls than in boys.
 By the time they turn 17, as many as 8% of boys and 23% of girls have experienced a migraine.

 Although we still don’t know what causes migraine, a combination of genetic and environmental factors are likely involved.
 A child who has one parent with migraine has a 50% chance of inheriting it, and if both parents have migraine, the chances rise to 75%.
 More than half of migraine sufferers have a close relative with the disease.